 Organize Your Supplies

 If you’re like most of us, things pile up and get moved to the back of closets and drawers leaving us to rummage through them when we need something.
 What a great time to add this task to the to-do list and go through the cabinet, closet, drawer, or bag where your device supplies are kept.
 This is a wonderful opportunity to refresh yourself on the purpose of each supply.
 Need a reminder?
 Check out your hearing care cards or see these checklists to support hearing aids, bone conduction hearing aids and cochlear implants.

 Even in times of great change, listening practice can be incorporated into fun activities if we all keep calm and listen on!

-Brittany Wuebbles, AuD, CCC-A, is a pediatric audiologist at CID – Central Institute for the Deaf.
+Brittany Wuebbles is a pediatric audiologist at CID – Central Institute for the Deaf.
 She joined the CID Audiology staff in May 2016 after graduating with her doctoral degree from Washington University School of Medicine in St. Louis.
-Brittany currently serves children ages birth through 13 at CID.
+Ms. Wuebbles currently serves children ages birth through 13.
 Her clinical interests include cochlear implants, amplification and optimizing performance outcomes.